AnonXMR/XmrFuckBanks/README.md

 2: Open the folder, then right click and ''Open in terminal"

-3: Copy/Paste this : "pip install -r requirements.txt" and let the download finish
+3: Copy/Paste this : "pip install -r requirements.txt" and let the download finish and close the terminal.

 4: Execute "main.py"